Exotic B-series representation of the Feller semigroup for It\^o diffusions and the MSR path integral

 where $\Upsilon_{u_0}^{\alpha,\beta,f}$ accounts for the derivatives of $\alpha,\beta$ and $f$ coming from their Taylor expansion, while $\sigma_{\smallF}(z^\gamma)$ is an integer that encodes the combinatorial aspects of the pre-Feynman diagram linked to symmetries.
 The \emph{realization map} $\Pi_t(z^\gamma)$ plays a crucial role as it coincides with the combination of integrals associate to all Feynman diagrams that we can obtain form the pre-Feynman diagram $z^\gamma$.

 Returning to the path integral expectations and given the interpretation of multi-indices as pre-Feynman diagrams, we observe that, as highlighted in \cite{bruned2025renormalising}, one can always switch to Feynman diagrams by expressing \eqref{Eq: expectation products} as a combination of integrals labelled by exotic trees.
-We recall that, according to the Feynman rules, each edge of the diagram represents a propagator, while internal vertices indicate integration.
-Hence, denoting by $\tau$ any of the exotic rooted trees represented by a multi-index $z^\gamma\in\mathcal{M}_{\smallF}$, it is rather natural to introduce a realization map on exotic coloured trees of the form
+Denoting by $\tau$ any of the exotic rooted trees represented by a multi-index $z^\gamma\in\mathcal{M}_{\smallF}$, it is rather natural to introduce a realization map on exotic coloured trees of the form